derhansen/sf_tv2fluidge/README.md

   }
 ```

+### Migrating a Flexible Content Element

+To migrate a Flexible Content Element, just select it from the "Flexible Content Element" select box in the module.
+Next you must select a target Grid Element in the "Grid Element" select box.

+If your Flexible Content Element contains content columns, then you can remap them to content columns in the target
+Grid Element.

 ### How does the migration work?

 The FCE migration module finds all Flexible Content Elements of the selected type, changes the content type